Post

 types: [opened, synchronize, reopened]

-# If there is a new job in the same concurrency group, it will cancel the running one
+# In the same Concurrency Group, if there is a new Job, it will cancel the one currently running

 concurrency: